zkg/memeoirs-redux/README.md

 ## Help

 * Creating the mbox file could end up being the largest portion of this project.
-Here's a short guide on how to do that using Gmail and Thunderbird.
+Here's a [short guide](https://www.jamez.it/blog/2022/06/15/exporting-emails-mbox-file/) on how to do that using Gmail and Thunderbird.

 * Filtering of reply messages is not perfect.
-There are hundreds of different clients reply-quoting messages in different way.
+There are hundreds of different clients, all reply-quoting messages in a different way.
 If the standard filter does not work, you may want to add your own routine to the clean_message function.

-*Last touches: feel free to make any final edit to the html file before generating the PDF.
+* Last touches: feel free to make any final edit to the html file before generating the PDF.

 ## Authors

 Memeoirs was a product of love, and many people helped in making it shine.
-Some of the ideas in this script where originally implemented as a web-app by Paulo Pino, Fred Rocha, Carlos Pires and Pedro Rio.
+Some of the ideas in this script where originally implemented as a web-app by Paulo Pinto, Fred Rocha, Carlos Pires and Pedro Rio.
 Layout and design of the books was provided by Paulo Patricio.

 ## Version History